-During the current year the Company entered into a capital lease agreement for the revenue share equipment.
-The lease bear effective interest rates of 10.98% per annum and is repayable in 36 monthly blended principal and interest payments of \$2,553 per month.
+During 2018 the Company entered into a capital lease agreement for the revenue share equipment.
+The lease bore an effective interest rates of 10.98% per annum and was repayable in 36 monthly blended principal and interest payments of \$2,553 per month.
 The lease obligation and interest has been prepaid.